Meat goats

 What’s important for meat goats?

-• Meat quality: The quality of the meat — focusing on the appearance, texture, juiciness, flavor and functionality.
-Good, consistent meat quality can build trust with consumers, leading to more return customers.
+- Meat quality: Good, consistent meat quality — including its appearance, texture, juiciness, flavor and functionality — can build trust with consumers, leading to more return customers.

-• Feed efficiency: Growing and developing meat goats as quickly and cost-effectively as possible without negatively influencing goat health and lifetime productivity.
+- Feed efficiency: Maximizing feed efficiency helps producers grow and develop meat goats as quickly and cost-effectively as possible without negatively influencing their health and lifetime productivity.

-• Maintaining good health: Maintaining optimal animal health throughout the growing and finishing phases in order to maximize their genetic potential.
+- Maintaining good health: Maintaining optimal animal health throughout the growing and finishing phases will help producers maximize the genetic potential of their herds.

 Common challenges:

-• Mortality: Mortality is the term used to monitor the death rate of a herd.
+- Mortality: Mortality refers to the death rate of a herd.
 Goats can die for a multitude of reasons depending on their age, environment, stress levels, management and more.

-• Stress: Goats are vulnerable to multiple types of stress, which is usually triggered by changes in the diet, climate, management or transportation, etc. Signs of stress in meat goats typically include weight loss, decreased water intake, lethargy, and more.
+- Stress: Goats are vulnerable to multiple types of stress, which is usually triggered by changes in the diet, climate, management or transportation, among other factors.
+Signs of stress in meat goats typically include weight loss, decreased water intake, lethargy and more.

 Tips for maximizing health and performance:

-• Test feed ingredients for mycotoxins.
-Mycotoxins in goats can reduce feed intake and have a negative impact on rumen efficiency.
-Knowing the mycotoxin concentration in each individual feed ingredient will help with diet formulation to minimize mycotoxin challenges.
+- Test feed ingredients for mycotoxins.
+The presence of mycotoxins can reduce a goat’s feed intake and have a negative impact on their rumen efficiency.
+Knowing the mycotoxin concentration in each individual feed ingredient will help with diet formulation and allow you to minimize your mycotoxin challenges.

-• Provide proper nutrition.
-Rations need to be balanced to meet nutritional requirements according to changes in the available feed ingredients.
+- Provide proper nutrition.
+Rations should be balanced to meet the herd’s nutritional requirements based on any changes in the available feed ingredients.

-• Provide appropriate supplementation.
-Use research-proven products that support rumen efficiency.
+- Provide appropriate supplementation.
+Feed research-proven products that support rumen efficiency.